Migrate your PHP codebase to async

 php://inputis rewired to return the current request body, not stdin.
 Legacy code that doesfile_get_contents('php://input')in a JSON API handler works unchanged. -

-CGI worker bridge.
+CGI worker bridge (opt-in).
 When

 Apache+mod_php parity reference